Media

 Schweiz: Frühwarnsystem sagte Gletschersturz voraus

-Prof. Daniel Farinotti in DW
+Prof. Daniel Farinotti in Deutsche Welle

 Wissenschaftler: „Kein zwingender Zusammenhang mit Klimawandel“ – Lötschental einer weiteren Katastrophe entgangen